 A study reveals that 11 million years ago tigers inherited predatory genes from their ancestors and developed those genes to fill in a crucial position in the carnivore niche.
 Their evolutionary history shows that they were born to dominate the food chain and maintain its stability.
 That was some interesting information about tigers, now onto the next…

 9 .
 There are only five major subspecies of tiger left

-After the three subspecies of tiger went extinct namely the Caspian, Bali and Javan.
-The only remaining subspecies are the Bengal tiger, South China tiger, Indochinese tiger, Sumatran tiger and Amur tiger (also known as the Siberian tiger).
+After the three subspecies of tigers went extinct namely the Caspian, Bali, and Javan.
+The only remaining subspecies are the Bengal tiger, South China tiger, Indochinese tiger, Sumatran tiger, and Amur tiger (also known as the Siberian tiger).

 Lions usually have a dining pattern—dominant males first, females next and cubs last, which is unfair because females do most of the hunting but tigers are rarely ever seen fighting over a meal, they patiently wait for their turns while the female and kids are eating.
 Although it’s to be noted that they never hunt together.

 But all tigresses are naturally destined to be one.
 Usually, tigresses give birth to two or three cubs at once.
 They are born with their eyes closed so the mother has to take a lot of care and ends up being the sole provider for about two years.

 The cubs live in a mother’s territory for those initial two years before going off on their own to establish their range.
 While a female cub’s area may overlap with its mother’s for a while, it’s usually separated as the cub grows into a full-blown tigress.
 Male tigers rarely ever stay in close proximity – they take after their fathers.
 Notably, males take no responsibilities in raising cubs either.